Call our Award-Winning Team

 Most property solicitors take on other cases like matrimonial or personal injury work as well as conveyancing services.
 So they are often in Court or out of the office which can be frustrating for clients trying to contact them.
 The few who specialise in conveyancing and join the Law Society Quality Standard, are comparable to Licensed Conveyancers.

 Licensed Conveyancers are specialist property lawyers.
-The vast majority only undertake residential conveyancing work whilst a handful undertake commercial property and probate work.
-All licensed conveyancers are office based ensuring good client communication at all times.
+Most focus on residential conveyancing, although a few take on commercial property and probate work.
+All Licensed Conveyancers are office based, so are easy to contact at all times.

-Licensed Conveyancers and Solicitors come in a variety of shapes and sizes from the sole practitioner to the multi partnered company.
-Some operate to very basic conveyancing procedures utilising the postal service.
-Modern conveyancing practices operate with state of the art case management systems and online case tracking facilities allowing their clients access to the up to date position on their transactions 24 hours a day 7 days a week.
+Licensed Conveyancers and solicitors come in all shapes and sizes, from sole practitioners to multi partnered companies.
+Some offer very basic conveyancing services using slow postal services.
+More modern conveyancing practices use state of the art case management systems, with online case tracking.
+These let you check on your transactions 24 hours a day, 7 days a week.

 Solicitors’ conveyancing costs are similar to those charged by Licensed Conveyancers.
 Still, average conveyancing fees charged by Licenced Conveyancers do tend to be slightly cheaper.

 Whilst low cost conveyancing quotes can seem tempting, be careful.
 Low quality conveyancing services can increase the stress of buying or selling property.
 So look for firms with dozens of positive personal testimonials, not just a few good reviews.